 Occupants sit lower down and closer to the MX-5’s centre line for maximum enjoyment, while there’s more technology than before

 The MX-5’s design is more about perfect proportions than endless slashes, creases and vents in the bodywork.
 Mazda’s designers have worked hard to introduce a more muscular and squat stance on the road, making the car 10mm lower overall with a 15mm shorter wheelbase and overhangs reduced by 45mm at each end.

 Slim LED headlights and a gaping front grille give it a slightly more aggressive character than previous versions, while round tail-lamps provide a striking light signature in the dark.
 Whether the roof is up or down, the MX-5 has a classic silhouette, with the cockpit located towards the rear of the car and a long bonnet stretching out in front.

 By adapting the standard MX-5’s design to accommodate the hard roof on the RF, Mazda has created something really rather unique in this sector.
 Unlike the Mk3 MX-5 RC, the RF has buttresses that slope down from the back of the cabin and into the slightly kicked up rear wheelarches.
 The result is something discernibly different from its soft-top relative, despite sharing the same sharp-looking front end design.
-This is definitely part of the RF’s appeal, but you’ll have to really like the looks, as the intricate roof arrangement has added another £2,000 to the car’s price tag when compared with the standard car.
+This is definitely part of the RF’s appeal, but you’ll have to really like the looks, as the intricate roof arrangement adds around £1,900 to the car’s price tag when compared with the standard car.

 Whichever model you go for, on the inside, the door tops are coloured to match the exterior paint, adding a flash of colour to the cabin and, according to Mazda, visually connecting the driver to what’s going on outside.
 They are also sculpted in such a way that airflow with the hood down is directed to keep the passengers cool while minimising buffeting to their hairstyles.